fanyuan-lab/Opinion-dynamics-with-double-thresholds/README.md

-# This is the source code of paper "Opinion-dynamics-with-double-thresholds"
+# This is the source Julia code of paper "Opinion-dynamics-with-double-thresholds"